I am a Mdewakanton Dakota rights activist with several

 Landmark Trail interpretive signs,

-that you also put
+that you have put

 Therefore, I believe that both the Upper Sioux Mdewakanton Community and the Mendota Mdewakanton